Finding a Good Match When Adopting a Dog

 Bully/Mastiff/Shepherd, 1 year

 This 1-year-old, Bully/Mastiff/Corso/Shepherd mix is a sweet and playful pup who radiates happiness—just wait until you see her signature smile!
-Currently weighing 52 pounds, Tina is an energetic pup who thrives on attention and will fit right in with an active family who will shower her with love.
+Currently weighing 52 pounds, Tina is a sweet and affectionate dog who thrives on praise and attention.

 Read More About Tina